MollyWirtz/Socket-Programming/README.md

 # Socket Programming
 CS 3516 Project 1

-This prject imlpements an HTTP client and server running a simplified version of the HTTP/1.1 protocol.
+This C project imlpements an HTTP client and server running a simplified version of the HTTP/1.1 protocol.

 ## Compilation